One Israeli's journey from ultra-Orthodox settler to peace activist

 “I’ve hidden my feelings — like how I deprived my kids, giving all my money to the lawyers,” he says.

-In June, the Musas greeted what should’ve been a victory: Security forces began evicting settlers from 15 Netiv HaAvot buildings after a Supreme Court ruling that it had been built illegally on private Palestinian land.
+In June, the Musas greeted what should have been a victory: Security forces began evicting settlers from 15 Netiv HaAvot buildings after a Supreme Court ruling that it had been built illegally on private Palestinian land.

 The move drew hundreds of angry Jewish protesters who flew Israeli flags.
 Scuffles broke out.
 Some 20 houses on land not covered by the ruling were granted legal status and designated a neighborhood of an Israeli government-recognized settlement.